 The American Heart Association published the results of a trial that shows stroke survivors are twice as likely to take anti-blood clot treatments when they are using an artificial intelligence (AI) platform, compared to those receiving more traditional treatment.

-The AI platform, AiCure, uses software algorithms on smartphones to confirm patient identify, the medication, and if the medication was taken.
+The AI platform, AiCure, uses software algorithms on smartphones to confirm patient identity, the medication, and if the medication was taken.
 Patients receive automated reminders and dosing instructions as well.
 Healthcare workers receive real-time data which allows for early detection of patients who are not taking their meds as scheduled.

-"Many patients are unable to self-manage and are at increased risk of stroke and bleeding.
-The use of technology and artificial intelligence has the potential to significantly improve health outcomes and reduce costs in clinical care," said Laura Shafner, study coauthor and chief strategy officer at AiCure, in a press release.
+“Many patients are unable to self-manage and are at increased risk of stroke and bleeding.
+The use of technology and artificial intelligence has the potential to significantly improve health outcomes and reduce costs in clinical care,” said Laura Shafner, study co-author and chief strategy officer at AiCure, in a press release.